jcmsj/vuk/README.md

     1. ✓ Load book on click.

 1. Table of Contents
-    1. ✓ With levels
+    1. ✓ Multi-levels.
-    1. ✓ Chapter loading (Except for body.xhtml)
+    1. ✓ Chapter loading (Except for body.xhtml).

 1. Page renderer
     1. ✓ Display first part of book when book is loaded (this is usually the cover page).